dl4mia/02_denoising/README.md

 ```

-When you are ready to start the exercise, make sure you are in your base environment and then run jupyter lab.
+When you are ready to start the exercise, make sure you are in the `02_regression` environment and then run jupyter lab.

 ``` bash
 mamba activate 02_regression